bengfarrell/gourmez-blog/content/blog/2026-01-14-undiscovered-grapes-festival.md

 The Festival of Undiscovered Grapes gives us the chance to sample more of them, as they are difficult to find in your local wine shop.
 And you can purchase the wines at the event, while you still remember what you loved about them!
 That’s a surprisingly rare feature for a wine festival.

-Over 60 different wineries will be at this event, pouring grape varietals that chances are, you’ve never tried.
+Over 60 different wineries will be there, pouring grape varietals that chances are, you’ve never tried.
 Teroldego?
 Roussanne?
 Valdiguie?
 You’ll likely find them at the Festival of Undiscovered Grapes!
-Maybe it’ll bring out your inner hipster again, let you fall in love with one before it bursts out onto the wider wine scene someday.
+Maybe it’ll bring out your inner hipster again, let you fall in love with one before it bursts onto the wider wine scene. 😉

 <div class="caption">